core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Group observation.
 A resource observation associated with a group of clients.
 The server sends notifications for the group-observed resource over IP multicast to all the observer clients.

 * Phantom request.
-The CoAP request message that the server would have received to start or cancel a group observation on one of its resources.
+The CoAP request message that the server would have received to start a group observation on one of its resources.
 A phantom request is generated inside the server and does not hit the wire.

 * Informative response.
 A CoAP response message that the server sends to a given client via unicast, providing the client with information on a group observation.